6bee/Remote.Linq/README.md

 Remote linq extensions for _[Entity Framework][ef6-package]_ and _[Entity Framework Core][efcore-package]_.

+These packages are used on server side to apply queries to EFs `DbContext`.

-Use this package when using features specific to _EF6_ and _EF Core_:
+The only reason to include one of these packages in a client side project is to enable utilization of query features specific to _EF6_ and _EF Core_:

 * Apply eager-loading (`Include`-expressions)